-There are lingering inefficiencies still in the implementation of the Health Facilities Enhancement Program, wherein unutilized, unimplemented, and improperly executed contracts have been identified as a source of wastage in the use of funds, per a 2021 report from the Commission on Audit.25 Project implementation was also sidelined at the height of the pandemic in 2020 and 2021 when temporary treatment and monitoring facilities and other COVID-19-related health facilities (e.g., isolation and quarantine facilities) were prioritized over frontline Delays in the processing and approval of energy projects unnecessarily increased the cost of doing business.
-Processing and approval of energy projects takes an average of 1,876 calendar days with 359 signatories from 74 agencies required.
-The enactment of RA No. 11234 established the Energy Virtual One-Stop Shop System to streamline the permitting processes for new power generation, transmission, or distribution projects.

-facilities.26 In addition, climate-related events have also negatively affected the health sector.
+There are lingering inefficiencies still in the implementation of the Health Facilities Enhancement Program (HFEP), wherein unutilized, unimplemented, and improperly executed contracts have been identified as a source of wastage in the use of funds, per a 2021 report from the Commission on Audit.25 Project implementation was also sidelined at the height of the pandemic in 2020 and 2021 when temporary treatment and monitoring facilities and other COVID-19-related health facilities (e.g., isolation and quarantine facilities) were prioritized over frontline facilities.26 In addition, climate-related events have also negatively affected the health sector.
 For instance, during Typhoon Odette in 2021, 210 health facilities were destroyed while the resulting water shortage increased the risks of disease outbreaks.

 Meanwhile, inadequacies in infrastructure support continue to hamper the attainment of the goals in the education sector.
-As of August 2022, there is still a shortage of around 91,000 classrooms, which is about 10 percent of the total needed classrooms.27 There are still 2,298 "Last Mile Schools" in remote or marginalized areas with substandard and/or inadequate facilities and services.28

-The outbreak of the COVID-19 pandemic only exposed the insufficiency of infrastructure investment in the sector, particularly in information and communications technology (ICT) support for learners, which made distance or blended-learning more difficult for them.
-As of 2021, only about 80 percent of schools have functional computers while 65 to 70 percent have stable internet access.
-29
+As of August 2022, there is still a shortage of around 91,000 classrooms, which is about 10 percent of the total needed classrooms.27 There are still 2,298 "Last Mile Schools" in remote or marginalized areas with substandard and/or inadequate facilities and services.28 outbreak The of the COVID-19 pandemic only exposed the insufficiency of infrastructure investment in the sector, particularly in information and communications technology (ICT) support for learners, which made distance or blendedlearning more difficult for them.
+As of 2021, only about 80 percent of schools have functional computers while 65 to 70 percent have stable internet access.29